 Tips and Tricks from The American Heart Association

-This post contains some affiliate links for your convenience (This means if you make a purchase after clicking a link, I will earn a small commission which helps keep my blog up and running but it won’t cost you a penny more)!
+*This post contains some affiliate links for your convenience (This means if you make a purchase after clicking a link, I will earn a small commission, but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.

 The American Heart Association talks about slow cooker techniques in their cookbook that I have.
 It’s one of several cooking methods that help retain vitamins and minerals so the food is good for your heart.